 “Eating and drinking is about pleasure and being able to kick back… there’s nothing worse than eating in a hushed dining room.”

-Standout dishes include beef and barley buns with horseradish cream, smoked cod’s roe and devilled pig’s skin, Tamworth haslet with celeriac and beer mustard; native oyster and comice pear; and snails, bone marrow and parsley.
+Standout dishes, past and present, include beef and barley buns with horseradish cream, smoked cod’s roe and devilled pig’s skin, Tamworth haslet with celeriac and beer mustard; native oyster and comice pear; and snails, bone marrow and parsley.